 A community ballot has been created, and it is now time for you to decide how to spend $500,000 of the 39th Ward’s public budget for infrastructure improvements.

 Participatory Budgeting (PB) is a democratic process in which community members directly decide how to spend part of the public budget, also known as the “menu”.
 “Menu money” is ward-specific money that aldermen allocate to specific needs across the ward.
 Alderman Nugent has set $500,000 aside every year for Participatory Budgeting.
 Check out the funded projects from cycles one, two, and three under each cycle’s page.

 PB in the 39th Ward is a three-step process:

 Our office has partnered with PB Chicago to develop a new online forum to collect ideas, share information, and vote.

-The last two cycles of PB have been a great success and we are excited for another great year.
+The last three cycles of PB have been a great success and we are excited for another great year.